 Another major issue facing Durham students is rent.
 Often, students are paying up to £1,000 in rent over summer for a property they have not yet moved into, with some tenancies starting in June.
-What is Ms Martin’s agenda regarding regulating rent prices for students and helping those from disadvantaged backgrounds concerning rent?
+What is Ms Martin’s agenda for regulating student rent prices and helping those from disadvantaged backgrounds with living costs?

 “Definitely rent prices and housing is a huge issue for many students.
 What has been happening over the past few years when NUS has been talking about rent, it has been… from a university perspective.”